 You are also required to submit an assessment cover sheet with any assessable work (except exams).
 This may be a hard copy or electronic document, as specified by your teaching staff.
-For an example, see assessment cover sheet (doc 20kb).
+For an example, see assessment cover sheet (docx, 19kb).
 The cover sheet lists the documents you must read to ensure you understand how to avoid breaches of academic integrity.
 These are:

 Your faculty will be able to provide you with resources and support to help you develop study skills that uphold the University's academic integrity standards.